 (July 26, 1809, Jane to Frank, BL Add MS 41180)

-Jane was living with Mrs. Frank Austen at the time of Mary Jane’s birth, so it seems likely she was at least aware of it as it took place if not in the room with her.
-And then was possibly with her for the next birth as well.
-Whatever the case, Jane was aware that Mrs. Frank Austen’s (Mary’s) first birth was more painful than her second.
+Jane was living with Mrs Frank Austen at the time of Mary Jane’s birth, so it seems likely that she was at least aware of it as it took place if not in the room with her, and then may have been with her for the birth of her second child.
+Whatever the casemay be, Jane was aware that Mrs Frank Austen’s (Mary’s) first birth was more painful than her second.

 In late September 1808, Cassy was on her way to Godmersham to attend the 11th birth of their sister-in-law Elizabeth Austen but arrived too late.
 She wrote to Jane about it and Jane replied: